From A Wiki of Ice and Fire

 Arya escapes King's Landing with Yoren and his party of Night's Watch recruits, with Yoren planning to return her to Winterfell on his way back the Wall.
 Yoren shaves her head and makes Arya assume the identity of Arry, a boy recruit traveling with Yoren to the Wall.
-They made it as far as a deserted town near the God's Eye lake, where they are attacked by raiders led by Ser Amory Lorch.
+They make it as far as a deserted town near the God's Eye lake, where they are attacked by raiders led by Ser Amory Lorch.
 Arya is one of the few to escape alive, along with Gendry, Hot Pie, Lommy Greenhands, and Weasel.
 Before escaping, she saves the lives of the chained Night's Watch prisoners Jaqen H'ghar, Rorge and Biter.
 Hot Pie calls her Lumpyface and Lommy calls her Lumpyhead.

 Arya heads out with the survivors until they are captured by Ser Gregor and his men in the next town, where they are held for eight days, while the Tickler questions the villagers.
 Then they are taken to Harrenhal and made servants.
 On the journey, she creates a Hit List of all those she hates and wants to kill.
 At Harrenhal she is assigned to the steward Weese to work at the Wailing Tower.
 Several days later, she reunites with Jaqen and the two other prisoners she saved, who are now in the employ of Ser Amory Lorch.